happymanju/crystal-clear/README.md

 ## Technologies

-The app was built with Vue, postgres, nodeJs, Knex, mymizuAPI and GoogleMaps Geocoder API.
+The app was built with VueJS, postgres, nodeJS, express, Knex, mymizu API and Google Maps Geocoder API.

 ## Project setup
 ```